openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```

-For example, that is how we can change the learning rate and the batch size for SSD model:
+For example, that is how we can change the learning rate and the batch size for the SSD model:

 ```bash
 (otx) ...$ otx train SSD --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root> params --learning_parameters.batch_size 16 --learning_parameters.learning_rate 0.001